shreyans444/Globe-Trotter/README.md

 # GlobeTrotter
-A fun and tangible picture viewer.
+A fun and tangible picture viewer based on Android things.
 An original ideal by Caroline Buttet www.carolinebuttet.ch